The Importance of Job Security in the Workplace (With Tips)

 What is job security?

-Job security is assurance an employee has that they will be able to continue working their current job for the foreseeable future.
-It means you are confident that your employment status with a company will not change, regardless of any outside forces that might impact the business.
+Job security is the assurance an employee has that they can continue working their current job for the foreseeable future.
+It means you're confident that your employment status with a company can stay consistent, regardless of any external forces that might impact the business.
 Job security means feeling safe from factors like layoffs, sudden changes in business performance or economic factors.

 Job security is important for both employees and companies.
 For employers, job security can help them: